WH-Zhou/WH-Zhou.github.io/_pages/solar_system.md

   <figcaption>Period-diameter distribution of main belt asteroids from Gaia (Durech & Hanus, 2023).</figcaption>
 </figure>

+[Durech & Hanus (2023)](https://www.aanda.org/articles/aa/full_html/2023/07/aa45889-23/aa45889-23.html) discovered slowly rotating asteroids are seperated from fast ones by a gap.

-"I have discovered a truly marvelous explanation of this gap, which this margin is too narrow to contain."
+I have discovered a truly marvelous explanation of this gap, which this margin is too narrow to contain.